svilkic/next-datepicker/README.md

 ### 5. (optional) Change primary color in `styles/globals.css`,

 ## TODO:

-* Add functionality when clcik on day of previous/next date to automaticaly switch to that month (instead of switching to next month and then chosing day)
+- <del>Add functionality when clcik on day of previous/next date to automaticaly switch to that month (instead of switching to next month and then chosing day)</del>
+- <del>Make current date border</del>
-* Make it more responsive.
+- Make it more responsive.
-* Test component fully
+- Test component fully